 Bent poles have been around in the ski world for a long time.
 Many people have seen them used by alpine racers, especially in high-speed events like downhill (DH) and super-G (SGS).
 In timed events where every tenth of a second counts, reducing wind resistance as much as possible is essential, so racing poles are curved to fit the contours of the racer's body.
 No one will question this

 "Why?
 Because it looks cool.
-I understand that GS poles can bend to fit your body, but from my perspective, attaching powder rings to GS poles is a bit different.
+I understand bending GS poles to fit your body, but to me, putting powder rings on GS poles is a bit different."

 In fact, powder freeriding and bending have a history, and from the late 1990s until around 2010, SMITH had a pole called "Z Bend."
 As the name "Bend" suggests, it had a unique curve (bend).
 In "Icon 1" and "Icon 2," which were pioneering freeskiing movies in Japan at the time, freeskiers like Kazu Miyano were seen using this Z Bend.
 Everyone saw it in the popular videos and admired it.
 Those poles were a big seller at the time.
 After that, SMITH stopped selling them in their home country, but they continued to sell them in Japan."